Lehigh’s College of Education Welcomes New Faculty Cohort for the 2022–2023 Year

-The new hires will bring a fresh new perspective to areas including counseling psychology, school psychology, and the Teaching, Learning and Technology program.
+The new hires will bring a fresh new perspective to the counseling psychology, school psychology, and teaching, learning and technology programs.

 Bethlehem, Penn.
 (Aug.
-30, 2022)—The College of Education (COE) at Lehigh University has announced that seven new faculty members are joining COE this year in the areas of counseling psychology, school psychology, and the Teaching, Learning and Technology program.
-In addition, former Lehigh president John D. Simon will return to COE to teach a series of innovative courses on higher education.
+30, 2022)—The College of Education (COE) at Lehigh University has announced that seven new faculty members are joining the COE this year in the areas of counseling psychology, school psychology, and the teaching, learning and technology program.
+In addition, former Lehigh president John D. Simon will return to teach a series of innovative courses on higher education.

 "I am very excited to welcome these newest faculty to Lehigh’s COE,” said William Gaudelli, dean of the College of Education.
 “As a community of scholars, these intelligent, engaging and diverse faculty will bring new lines of research to expand our commitment to serving communities, near and far.
 They will support and grow our ongoing efforts to produce relevant research, educate new professionals, and serve our community as we strive towards a better society grounded in equitable opportunity,” Dean Gaudelli added.